Our trustees

 John fully appreciates that education, in the widest sense, is a fundamental human right and one of the strongest instruments for a stronger and better society, improving health, gender equality and reducing poverty.

-John was appointed as a trustee in 2024 and is a member of the Investment and Fundraising committees.
+John was appointed as a trustee in 2024 and is a member of the Investment Committee.

 Amandeep Rehlon